LedgerHQ/ledgercomm/README.md

   --server SERVER       IP server of the TCP client (default: 127.0.0.1) --port PORT           Port of the TCP client (default: 9999) --startswith STARTSWITH
-                        Only send APDUs starting with 'STARTSWITH' (default: None)
+                        Only send APDUs starting with STARTSWITH (default: None)
 ```

 #### Example